-- Holschneider CH, et al. Cervical cytology: Interpretation of results. http://www.uptodate.com/home/index.
-Accessed Aug.
-10, 2012.
+- Crum CP, et al. Cervical and vaginal cytology: Interpretation of results. http://www.uptodate.com/home.
+Accessed July 13, 2015.

-- The Pap test.
-American College of Obstetricians and Gynecologists. http://www.acog.org/~/media/For%20Patients/faq085.pdf?dmc=1&ts=20120810T1445222600.
-Accessed Aug.
-10, 2012.
+- Cervical cancer screening.
+American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Cervical-Cancer-Screening.
+Accessed July 13, 2015.

 - Moynihan TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Sept.
-4, 2012.
+July 19, 2015.